rsuite/rsuite/docs/pages/guide/customization/en-US/index.md

 After you configure the theme base color, a set of swatches (`@H050` - `@H900`, H is Hue) reference is generated: [light.less][light.less].

-Now go to the [palette](/resources/palette) to select the appropriate color or upload your own Logo to preview.

 #### Dark mode

 If you want to also customize the built-in dark mode, you can use `@primary-color-dark` variable.